cristbjesus/todo-app-serverless/README.md

 # Postman collection

-An alternative way to test your API, you can use the Postman collection that contains sample requests.
-You can find a Postman collection in this project.
+To test the API you can use the Postman collection that contains sample requests.